 As a groomer, I can tell you we do not enjoy shaving them!!
 If you are brushing and combing correctly and as you should, it benefits everyone!

 What are your tips on bathing Doodles at home?

 (Before bathing I always brush + comb first so I can make sure the coat is completely tangled free).
 Washing your doodle that has tangles or mats will only make them tighter!
 It is a common misconception that washing will remove them.
 A good conditioner will prevent them (along with brushing), but if your doodle is matted, the water makes them tighter and closer to the skin.

 Whatever shampoo you want to use is fine as long as it is formulated for dogs.
 However, I would invest in something that is going to break through their thick coat!
-I like the Chi for dogs, as well as Cowboy Magic, and Earth Bath.
+I like the Chi Dog Shampoo, as well as Cowboy Magic, and Earth Bath, which are all on my best smelling shampoo for dogs list.
 Also, use a conditioner!
 Conditioner makes all the difference.
 While the conditioner is on your dog, you can gently comb it through the hair.
 If it’s not combing through easily, don’t force it just let it sit for a few minutes.
 Rinse thoroughly, towel dry gently.
 Then, begin drying!

 How do you dry your doodle at home?

 I have a lot of clients and customers ask how we get them so fluffy after grooming!
 It’s, of course, the brushing and the products we use, but it also has so much to do with the drying!
 If you let your doodle air dry, they will be more curly and not as smooth-looking than if you dry fully with a dryer.